-Today is International Lesbian Day.
-To mark the occasion, Chief Financial Officer Cris McGuinness tallks about changing times and the importance of visible lesbian leaders.
+This week is Lesbian Visibility Week.
+To mark the occasion, Chief Financial Officer Cris McGuinness talks about changing times and the importance of visible lesbian leaders.

 The other day, in a meandering dinner time conversation about all manner of things – my teenage daughter, asked me how, when I was young(er), I knew which girls liked girls?

 It was a good question.
 It occurred to me that when I came out at 19, many more lesbians than today looked androgynous (we called them butch) and those that didn’t tended to date butch women (I know that is a generalisation – but it was my experience).
 But there is more to it than that.

 I was young and partied hard.
 Outside of work and studying – all my friends were gay.
 We would go out four or five nights a week – every week without fail.
 Always to gay bars.
 The simple reason was that we wouldn’t have felt (or been) safe in straight bars.
 We always travelled in pairs (at least) because there was safety in numbers.
 We all knew never to leave a bar or club alone.
 This was a decade before the tragic death of Michael Causer.